amd989/Symlinker/README.md

 TODO
 ----

-Get a real certificate
+* Get a real code signing certificate
-Rework the code
+* Rework the code to be better

 Change Log
 ----------